 The solution: rather than constantly delivering every piece of this data back to the cloud, edge enabled devices can gather and process data in real-time right there, at the “edge” of the machine, allowing them to respond faster and more effectively.

-Edge Use Cases in Action
+Edge Applications in Action

 Let’s now discuss practical reasons for the use of edge computing in manufacturing.
 There are a variety of business benefits to ensuring that all networks are properly connected to the cloud while also being able to deliver powerful computing resources at the edge.